RM26AA/Herts-Eat/README.md

 ---

 ## Notes
--To enable file picking, the app uses expo-document-picker.
+- To enable file picking, the app uses expo-document-picker.
--If maps are enabled, ensure the correct permissions are added (can be toggled off).
+- If maps are enabled, ensure the correct permissions are added (can be toggled off).
--Firebase/Auth can be added for real authentication and backend support.
+- Firebase/Auth can be added for real authentication and backend support.

 ## Contact
 Built by [Romeo Maunick]